 The Senate endeavors to expand the project in the future to cover more committees, more hearings, and perhaps a wider audience; however, initially, this pilot project will be limited and will require the patience and understanding all Senators and staff, as well as the public.

-The SVC pilot project will apply only to committee hearings for AGL held in conference room 414.
-This pilot project may not be available for joint committee hearings for which AGL is not the lead committee.
+The SVC pilot project will apply only to committee hearings for EET held in conference room 414.
+This pilot project may not be available for joint committee hearings for which EET is not the lead committee.
 The hearing notices for SVC Pilot Project hearings will indicate that videoconference testimony will be allowed and contain a link to instructions for the public on how to participate.